 The morning after

-- Rent a bike and cycle around Ottawa (the city is compact enough to make this a fun thing to do)
+- Rent a bike and cycle around Ottawa (the city is compact enough to make this a fun thing to do) or join the 2-Hour Ottawa Express City Bike Tour to get your bearings.

 - Go shopping in the Byward Market and eat a Beavertail (an indulgent Canadian pastry that is so good you won’t stop at one!).
-The company started in Ottawa and has grown with franchises throughout Canada, USA and abroad.
+The company started in Ottawa and has grown with franchises throughout Canada, the USA and abroad.

 Locals describe Edmonton as authentic, rugged and original.

-For sure, of the major cities in Canada, Edmonton is pretty down to earth.
+Of the major cities in Canada, Edmonton is pretty down to earth.

 Best time to party in Edmonton